 The first step in both prototypes is the pre-processing step.
 It is needed, as it simplifies working with the expressions in the later steps.
 One of the responsibilities of the preprocessor is to verify that only allowed operators and symbols are present in the given expressions.
-This is comparable to the work a scanner like Flex1 performs.
+This is comparable to the work a scanner like Flex performs.
 Secondly, this step also converts the expression into an intermediate representation.
 In essence, the pre-processing step can be compared to the frontend of a compiler as described in Section 2.3.
 If new operators are required, the pre-processor must be extended as well.
-Otherwise, expressions containing these operators would be treated as invalid and never reach the evaluator.